 Lyme disease prevention after tick bites is usually possible with a course of antibiotics (doxycycline) which are taken for up to 28 days after the initial bite.

-Although Lyme disease is the most common disease carried by ticks in Scotland they can also carry a number of other diseases, most of which only affect livestock.
+Although Lyme disease is the most common disease carried by ticks in Scotland they can also carry several other diseases, most of which only affect livestock.

 Again, if you suffer any of these symptoms after a tick bite seek medical advice as soon as possible.